 - Or my Orange-Honey Homemade Gummies!

 Is honey safe to sooth a toddler’s sore throat?

-You may have heard that local honey can help with allergies (some experts think so, some don’t give it much credit), and that it can also soothe a sore throat.
-If your little one is over 1 year of age and has a sore throat, try:
+You may have heard that local honey can help with allergies.
+Some experts think so, some don’t give it much credit.
+And that it can also soothe a sore throat.
+If your little one is over 1 year of age (honey is NOT safe for kids younger than 1) and has a sore throat, try:

 - Lolleez pops.
 They are safe for ages 3 and up and they too can help coat a sore throat to alleviate some of the pain.
 They recently saved us during a night when my oldest had Strep and couldn’t get comfortable enough to sleep.

-Can elderberry syrup help prevent sickness?
+Can elderberry syrup for toddlers help prevent sickness?